 How does SvSAN’s data encryption feature handle various failure scenarios?

-Data encryption was launched as a feature in SvSAN 6.2 Advanced Edition.
+Data encryption was launched as an add-on feature in SvSAN 6.2.
 Data encryption is a highly effective and (in this case) low cost method of protecting data, which makes it perfect for edge environments.

 What makes SvSAN with Data Encryption different from other solutions is that it does not require the end user to purchase additional hardware (self encrypting drives, special IO cards etc).
 Complex technology, simplified through a 100% software approach.